 It is important for students to appreciate the correlation between regular attendance and academic achievement.
 Boys' Latin of Philadelphia has set a 90% attendance requirement for students.
 All absences for all reasons, inclusive of full-day and individual class absences, are recorded and charged toward a student's attendance record.
 Absences occasioned by religious observances or school sponsored activities are recorded but are not charged toward a student's attendance record.
 For an absence to be excused, a written note signed by a parent or guardian and specifying a legitimate reason must be presented to the office.
-Unexcused absences (truancy) are also recorded and charged toward a student's attendance record.
-At any step in the attendance procedure the student and/or parent may appeal any charged absence.
+Unexcused absences (truancy) are also recorded and charged toward a student's attendance procedure the student and/or parent may appeal any charged absence.